 Providing a means of salvation is a central value of many religions.
-At its most general, “salvation” means deliverance from an undesirable to a desirable state of being.
+At its most general, “salvation” means deliverance from an undesirable to a more desirable state of being.
 Deliverance from sickness to health, fear to security, pain to comfort, grief to acceptance are common forms of salvation.
 These are the kinds of things for which people make sacrifices or pray to the gods.

 The religious myths of the world are replete with “superheroes” who bring salvation to their communities.
 Theseus slaying the Minotaur, David slaying Goliath, Odysseus finally returning and slaying the wasteful suitors, represent one form, a violent form, of salvation.
 Parsifal recovering the Holy Grail that heals the wasteland, represents a more peaceful form.
 The superheroes, so abundant in current movies and television, may be the modern equivalent of the mythic heroes of old.
 There is a lot of fear in the world, and these superheroes that deliver society from evil monsters and aliens may represent our desire for salvation from this gnawing fear.

 Thoreau wrote that “the mass of men lead lives of quiet desperation.”
 In the America that I see around me, I would be more likely to say that they lead lives of quiet, and increasingly unquiet, desperation and anger.
 And unfortunately, desperate people seek salvation desperately.
-They will give themselves to whatever they believe can deliver such salvation — religion, ideology, nationalism, or increasingly a vile concoction of all three.
+They will give themselves to whatever they believe can deliver such salvation — religion, ideology, nationalism, or increasingly a vile concoction of these three.

 Why people are desperate and angry amidst the great prosperity of our times raises an interesting question.
 But it seems that they are.
 I suspect, however, that the cause may lie in the nature of our human soul more than external factors.
 I think all creatures have an instinctive desire for security and we humans are no different in that.
 But whereas most animals fear concrete dangers present in their environment, we humans are often haunted by abstractions and phobias.
 And unfortunately, marketers and the media have become quite ingenious at exploiting these abstract fears in helping people sell their products and ideologies.